 - 1. A GLM is fitted assuming independence between observations.
-This GLM requires the specification of a link function that describes the linear relationship between the expected outcome and its predictors (for example the identity link for Gaussian data, the logit link for dichotomous or ordinal data and the log link for count data) and of the relationship between the mean $\mu$ and the variance, denoted $v(\mu)$ . - 2.
-Standardized residuals, contrasting the observed and expected (modelbased) outcome, are calculated.
-Based on an assumed structure of the correlation matrix (such as independence or unstructured), a "working" correlation matrix C that characterizes the correlations among observations within dyads is computed using these standardized residuals.
-We suggest to use the unstructured working correlation structure here. - 3.
-An estimate of the covariance parameters is obtained from the assumed mean-variance association $v(\mu)$ and the working correlation matrix C. - Given the covariance estimate obtained in step 3, a set of estimating equations for the regression coefficients is solved .
+This GLM requires the specification of a link function that describes the linear relationship between the expected outcome and its predictors (e.g., the identity link for Gaussian data, the logit link for dichotomous or ordinal data and the log link for count data) and of the relationship between the mean μ and the variance, denoted $v(\mu)$. - 2.
+Standardized residuals, contrasting the observed and expected (model-based) outcome, are calculated.
+Based on an assumed structure of the correlation matrix (such as independence or unstructured), a working correlation matrix C that characterizes the correlations among observations within dyads is computed using these standardized residuals.
+We suggest to use the unstructured working correlation structure here8.